Our Perimeter Report

 UCIS are high-risk investments and cannot be promoted to the general public in the UK.
 Despite this, we have seen evidence that UCIS are being unlawfully promoted to ordinary members of the public through a wide range of investments, including investments in property developments, hotel-room schemes, care homes and certain types of crypto-staking products.

 Where this happens, the individuals and firms involved are breaking our rules and other laws.
 In some cases, these UCIS may involve fraud or be scams.
-Firms thinking of establishing these investment opportunities, or offering them to the general public, need to consider whether they meet the definition of a CIS/AIF.
+Firms thinking of establishing these types of investment schemes, or offering them to the general public, need to consider whether they meet the definition of a CIS/AIF.

 We have taken action, including successful prosecutions, against firms and individuals involved in promoting and selling UCIS to the general public.
 We continue to take action and, where fraud or scams are involved, we work closely with other law enforcement agencies such as the Serious Fraud Office.